rht-labs/tech-exercise/docs/1-the-manual-menace/4-extend-uj.md

     ![nexus](images/nexus.png)

 ### Add ArgoCD Webhook from GitLab
-> ArgoCD has a cycle time of about 3ish mins - this is too slow for us, so we can make argocd sync our changes AS SOON AS things hit the git repo.
+> ArgoCD has a cycle time of about 3ish mins - this is too slow for us, so we can make ArgoCD sync our changes AS SOON AS things hit the git repo.

 1. Let's add a webhook to connect ArgoCD to our `ubiquitous-journey` project.
 Get ArgoCD URL with following: